springernature/frontend-toolkits/toolkits/global/packages/global-ratings-survey/README.md

 This component has a dependency on another component: [Global Forms](https://github.com/springernature/frontend-toolkits/tree/main/toolkits/global/packages/global-forms).
 See [package.json](https://github.com/springernature/frontend-toolkits/tree/main/toolkits/global/packages/global-ratings-survey/package.json#L10) which defines the version of Global Forms that this component is dependent on.

 The view template for Global Ratings Survey includes the Global Forms fieldset partial which requires a data model suitable for Global Forms.
 The data to support the Global Forms partial is considered static data.
 This can be found in `/demo/context.json` as the JSON object `"globalFormData"` and should be defined with the same names, structure and values in your project.
 The data is also provided [here in JSON](https://gist.github.com/benjclark/8c77fce1ab83a1c3fd8b9ed21be9f366) for your convenience.

+### Projects that do not use Elements

+If you do not use the Elements design system you are still able to use this component:

+1. You can copy the source files from this repository into your project. or
+2. You can generate a component demo using the editing `/demo/context.json` and using the command `npm run demo -- -p global-ratings-survey`.
+Then, copy the compiled code from `/demo/dist/index.html` in to your project.

+> **Warning**
+> These approaches are **not** preferred and should only be used in exceptional circumstances where Elements cannot be used in your application.
+If you use either of these approaches you **must** ensure you have adequate means of staying up to date with any new version releases for this component.